 Postdoc appointments: the forgotten terrace of Purgatory.
-Where researchers are sentenced to linger till either a positions opens in the Heaven of permanent contracts, or they realise that, after all, they are not interested anymore.
+Where researchers are sentenced to linger till either a position opens in the Heaven of permanent contracts, or they realise that, after all, they are not interested anymore.
 This terrace is composed of different levels of various length.
 Nobody knows how many levels there are and how long they are, or should be.
 Raul asks:

 What is the ideal length of a postdoc contract?